Employees who work from home put in an average of three hours more each week than their peers who work in the office.

 - A study reports that employees who telecommute work longer hours than their peers who never work from home.

-Despite what many people think, telecommuting doesn't always help employees balance out their home and work lives, new research finds.
+- Despite what many people think, telecommuting doesn't always help employees balance out their home and work lives, research finds.

-The research revealed that employees who workd at least part of the time away from the office put in an average of 3 hours more per week than those who spent all their working time in the office.
+The research revealed that employees who worked at least part of the time away from the office put in an average of three hours more per week than those who spent all their working time in the office.
 And those extra hours didn't translate into additional pay, according to the study.

 "It cuts down on commuting time, and it appears to add more flexibility to the workday," Noonan said in a statement.
 "But it can extend the day, and it doesn't get you much more in terms of wage growth."